matriphe/docker-alpine-nginx/README.md

 You can modify the `nginx.conf` by editing `etc/nginx.conf` in this repository and rebuild the image.
 Make sure you include `daemon off;` in the configuration.

-If you link this container with PHP-FPM container, for example, makes sure to uncomment `php-fpm` section in `etc/common.conf` that will be included on every site config.
-Change the `phpfpm` with the name of yout PHP-FPM container name.
+If you link this container using PHP-FPM container, for example, makes sure to build or use `php-fpm` tag, It will include `etc/common.conf` that will be called on every site config.
+You can left the config unchanged, or you can change the `phpfpm` with the name of yout PHP-FPM container name.

 ```Nginx
 location ~ \.php$ {